 Suing for Refinery Explosion Injuries and Death in Texas

 If you or someone in your family faced injuries in a refinery accident, it is important to talk to an attorney about your case.
 It is difficult to know what your case might be worth without talking to an experienced personal injury attorney.
 If you accept a settlement, even if it is worth less than your case should be worth, you may not be able to claim additional damages by taking your case to court.
-Since a settlement usually ends your case, you should always speak with a lawyer before accepting anything for your claim.
+Since a settlement usually ends your case, you should always speak with a Dallas work injury lawyer before accepting anything for your claim.

 In court, you may be entitled to full damages for your claim.
 During a settlement, the at-fault party might reduce their offer to save themselves money and avoid the cost of trial.
 If an insurance company covers the damages, they may not cover each of the categories of damages, especially pain and suffering.
 To get these damages covered, you may need to avoid settlement and press your case in court.